I had a friend ask for a ‘pros and cons’ list for water purification for day hikes and backpacking, thought I’d share it here.

-Most water-born illnesses present as vicious diarrhea and vomiting.
+Most water-borne illnesses present as vicious diarrhea and vomiting.
 They can take weeks to percolate in the gut and can lead to some amazing weight loss stories of 10+ pounds in a week.
 So treating water isn’t optional.
-Moving water does not equate clean water, despite the many times people like to say it does.
+Moving water does not equate clean water, despite how many people like to say it does.
 Treat all water in the backcountry.
 BUT AND HOWEVER: if in a survival situation in which drinking creek water will ensure life long enough to walk out or be rescued, drink it.
 In all other situations, plan ahead and have a system in place.

 There are pros and cons to each system: